 The developmental advising model will be adopted first by the Academic Advising Center in the Spring of 2012 and then gradually adopted by faculty and staff serving as advisors at MassBay beginning in the Fall of 2012.
 Training for the new advising model will be provided and made widely available for all.

-Academic Support & Early Alert System
+Academic Support and Early Alert System

 The elements of the Academic Achievement Center and Disability Resources are an important part of the educational system.
 The Title III program considers strategies to support teaching and learning strategies, developmental courses, and tutoring for all types of learners.